 Unoccupied home insurance

-Most normal home insurance policies have 'unoccupancy periods' of between 30-60 days.
+Most normal home insurance policies have 'unoccupancy periods' of between 30 and 60 days.
 This is the number of consecutive days you can leave your home empty while retaining full insurance cover.

-If your home is likely to be empty for longer (for example if you're on an extended holiday, rent it out and its between tenants, or it's up for sale) you may need to get unoccupied property insurance to protect it.
+If your home is likely to be empty for longer periods, you may need to get unoccupied property insurance to protect it.

 As with all other forms of cover, the levels of protection vary between policies.
-Some may cover you against malicious damage, storm damage, theft and escape of water (e.g. leaking pipes) - whereas the most basic policies may just protect against fire.
+Some may cover you against malicious damage, storm damage, theft and escape of water (for example, leaking pipes) – whereas the most basic policies may only protect against fire.

 What does insurance for holiday homes cover?